iiaroshev/dig-tools/final project/README.md

-final
+Final
 ==============================

-Department of Banking and Finance, University of Zurich, Igor Pozdeev
+# Department of Banking and Finance, University of Zurich, Igor Pozdeev

+# Author
-Author: Ivan Iaroshev (ivan.iaroshev@uzh.ch, 22-710-552)
+Ivan Iaroshev (ivan.iaroshev@uzh.ch, 22-710-552)

+# Guide
+in the folder

 Project Organization
 ------------